cpedro/pinary_clock/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -t, --test   Test pins mode
+  -t, --test   Test output pins, flashes all used pins in sequence from hour
-  -d, --debug  Debug output, flashes all used pins in sequence from hour to
+               to minute, then starts simulating time changes from 00:00 to 23:59.
-               minute
+  -d, --debug  Show debug output.
 ```